amy324/Golang-CLI-Weather-App/README.md

 ### Prerequisites

-* Be sure to have G9 installed on your machine
+* Be sure to have Go installed on your machine
 * OpenWeatherMap API key (instructions on obtaining one are [here](https://openweathermap.org/appid))
 * Install any dependencies